FCOO/leaflet-bootstrap/README.md

-        bigIconWhenTouch: false     //True to make big icon when window.bsIsTouch == true and options.draggable == true draggable       : false, 	//Whether the marker is draggable with mouse/touch or not. transparent     : false, 	//True to make the marker semi-transparent bigShadow       : false, 	//true to add big shadow to the marker whiteBorder     : false, 	//true to have a white border puls            : false, 	//true to have a pulsart icon color           : '',    	//Name of color: "primary", "secondary", "success", "info", "warning", "danger", "standard". "primary"-"danger"=Bootstrap colors. "standard" = Google Maps default iocn color tooltip         : null,	    //Automatic adds a tooltip to the marker.
+        bigIconWhenTouch: false     //True to make big icon when window.bsIsTouch == true and options.draggable == true draggable       : false, 	//Whether the marker is draggable with mouse/touch or not. transparent     : false, 	//True to make the marker semi-transparent hover           : false,    //True to show big-shadow and 0.9 opacuity for lbm-transparent when hover bigShadow       : false, 	//true to add big shadow to the marker puls            : false, 	//true to have a pulsart icon color           : '',    	//Name of color
+        borderColor     : ''        //Name of border-color.
+Same as color. "" => black border
+        tooltip         : null,	    //Automatic adds a tooltip to the marker.
 The tooltip is hidden when the marker is dragged.
 See below on content
         tooltipPermanent: false     //Whether to open the tooltip permanently or only on mouseover.
     }

+    /*
+    color and border-color:
+    "blue"
+    "indigo"
+    "purple"
+    "pink"
+    "green"
+    "teal"
+    "cyan"
+    "white"
+    "gray"
+    "darkgray"
+    "primary"
+    "secondary"
+    "success"
+    "info"
+    "warning"
+    "danger"
+    "light"
+    "dark"
+    "standard" = rgba(66, 133, 244) = google maps color for location icon
+    */

     //Methods
     .toggleOption(optionId) //Toggle the state of options[optionId]
     .setColor( colorName )  //Set the color
+    .setBorderColor( borderColorName )  //Set the border-color

 ### L.Control.bsButton